alegorico/MergeSourceFile/README.md

 # MergeSourceFile

-A Python tool to process SQL*Plus scripts, resolving file inclusions and variable substitutions.
+A Python tool to process SQL*Plus scripts with Jinja2 template support, resolving file inclusions and variable substitutions.

-## Descripción
+## Description

-Este es un proyecto Python que incluye un script capaz de procesar scripts de SQL*Plus.
-El programa resuelve las inclusiones de archivos referenciados mediante `@` y `@@`, realiza sustituciones de variables definidas con `DEFINE`, soporta la eliminación de variables con `UNDEFINE`, y permite la redefinición de variables a lo largo del script.
+This is a Python project that includes a script capable of processing SQL*Plus scripts with Jinja2 template support.
+The program resolves file inclusions referenced through `@` and `@@`, performs variable substitutions defined with `DEFINE`, supports variable removal with `UNDEFINE`, allows variable redefinition throughout the script, and **now includes Jinja2 template processing** with custom filters and multiple processing strategies.

 ## Features

 - **File Inclusion Resolution**: Processes `@` and `@@` directives to include external SQL files
 - **Variable Substitution**: Handles `DEFINE` and `UNDEFINE` commands for variable management
 - **Variable Redefinition**: Supports redefining variables throughout the script
+- **🆕 Jinja2 Template Processing**: Full Jinja2 template support with variables, conditionals, loops, and filters
+- **🆕 Custom Jinja2 Filters**: `sql_escape` for SQL injection protection and `strftime` for date formatting
+- **🆕 Multiple Processing Orders**: Choose between `default`, `jinja2_first`, or `includes_last` processing strategies
+- **🆕 Dynamic File Inclusion**: Use Jinja2 variables to determine which files to include
 - **Tree Display**: Shows the inclusion hierarchy in a tree structure
 - **Verbose Mode**: Detailed logging for debugging and understanding the processing flow